TehGM/Discord.Interactions.AspNetCore/README.md

 This is a simple library designed for ASP.NET Core which helps with enabling interactions (slash/application commands) in ASP.NET Core applications.

-> Please note that this library is primarily designed for personal use, and therefore might not support all required features.
-I do not guarantee full stability, especially if library is used in a way it's not intended to - I can however confirm that it works, as I use it for my own projects.
-Feel free to [contribute](#contributing) if needed.

 > If you want to write a fully-fledged Discord bot, please check out [other community libraries](https://discord.com/developers/docs/topics/community-resources#libraries).

 ## Setting Up